What Is the Lifespan of a Central Heat Pump and How Can You Extend It?

 The lifespan of a heat pump depends on several elements: model quality, usage frequency, climate conditions, and maintenance.

-On average, a well-maintained heat pump lasts between 15 and 20 years, and some high-quality models can exceed this range.
+On average, a well-maintained heat pump lasts between 10 and 15 years, and some high-quality models can exceed this range.

 Why Is Maintenance Essential?